 Separation anxiety and fear barking can often be addressed with proactive training early on as well.
 Teaching your Golden puppy to be alone for increasingly longer periods lays the foundation for reducing anxiety when leaving.
 Ensuring your dog has lots of chew toys and is not left for too long can also help.

 I wrote an article on how to raise a Golden Retriever puppy while working.
-In the article, I discuss separation anxiety and other ways to ensure your Golden puppy adapts well if you work.
+The article discusses separation anxiety and other ways to ensure your Golden puppy adapts well if you work.
 However, whether you work or not, there are some handy suggestions in the article, and I suggest you give it a read here: Raising a Golden Retriever Puppy While Working: Guilt-Free Solutions.

 In turn, fear-based barking is often born out of poor socialization.
 The more people, dogs, animals, settings, and situations you expose your puppy to early on, will go a long way to developing a confident dog that is not fearful and is calm in most cases.